miniman13/videngwiki/definitions/general.md

 ![patchbay.png](/patchbay.png)

 ## PIP
 Picture-in-picture.
-May refer to either a single box within a [Multiviewer](#Multiviewer) or to the use of a [DVE](#DVE) to superimpose a small image on or next to a larger image.
+May refer to either a single box within a [Multiviewer](#Multiviewer) or more correctly, the use of a [DVE](#DVE) to superimpose a small source on top of a larger image.
+A "picture inside of a picture".

 ## Program
 May refer broadly to the primary content intended to be viewed by the audience, or more specifically to the main output of one or more ME's (Mix Engines) within a video switcher.